Saul Bass: Logos and other designs

 An analysis of a sample of Bass's corporate logos in 2011 found them to have an unusual longevity.
 The most common cause of the end of a Bass corporate logo (in the selection analyzed) was the demise or merger of the company, rather than a corporate logo redesign.
 The average lifespan of a Bass logo was more than 34 years as of 2013.
 In 2014, Frontier Airlines resurrected the stylized F logo originally designed for Frontier by Bass in 1978, and discontinued when the airline went bankrupt in 1984.
 Bass created the sculpture which each of the World Food Prize laureates receive.

+The 1969 Bell System identity manual, long regarded as one of the most accomplished in American corporate design history, was reissued in facsimile by Standards Manual in 2015.